Xiyue-Wang/TransPath/README.md

 ## TransPath

-The new better and stronger pre-trained transformers models (CTransPath) has been released
+The new better and stronger pre-trained transformers models (CTransPath) has been released(Under Review)
 #### Hardware

 * 128GB of RAM